vibnimit/Cloud-Web-App/README.md

 $ cd VideoSurveillanceCloudComputingProject
 $ mvn package
 ```
-This will generate a war which can be deploy using apache tomcat.
+This will generate a ".war" which can be deploy using apache tomcat.

 #### App Server
 ```